 Eén spoorwegonderneming per zone leidt het first/last mile traject in goede banen, zowel voor block trains als singlewagon vervoer.

-The roadmap for the project is as follows:
+The roadmap for the project was as follows:

 1. Railport signs a multilateral NDA (non-disclosure agreement) with each company that shares volumes.